 Leslie Mintz Foundation Scholarship

 Administered by the New Jersey Optometric Association, students with New Jersey residence may apply for these annual scholarships.
-In the past, awards have ranged from $500 to $1,000.
 Students are generally notified of awards during the second semester.
-Applications are available from the University’s Financial Aid Office upon notification posted on the main bulletin board in the University Café lobby.
+Applications are available from the University’s Financial Aid Office.

 Frank J. Montemuro, Sr. Memorial Scholarship

 Established by Albert Tordella, emeritus trustee of the University’s Board of Trustees, in memory of his life-long friend, Frank J. Montemuro, Sr.

 The Foundation offers an award to a student enrolled in a school or college of optometry.